Stella (solar vehicles): Stella Vita

 Instead of engineering another solar car for the World Solar Challenge of 2021, Solar Team Eindhoven built Stella Vita.
 Vita was unveiled in September 2021 and shortly after, the team of 22 students toured Vita through Europe from Eindhoven (the Netherlands) to Tarifa (Spain).
 Stella Vita is a "self-sustaining house on wheels", a morph of a solar car and a camper.
-With a rated battery range of 600km and 730km on a sunny day and a battery capacity of 60kWh, Vita is incredibly energy efficient.
+With a rated battery range of 600 km and 730 km on a sunny day and a battery capacity of 60kWh, Vita is incredibly energy efficient.
 This energy efficiency is a direct result of a streamlined aerodynamic design and fully integrated solar roof.
 Vita being a proof-of-concept vehicle, it inspires the world as a contributor to the energy transition.

+Stella Terra

+In line with the changes from the team in 2021, the team has decided to keep out of the BWSC.
+Instead they built worlds first solar off-road car, presented in September 2023, after which a trip in Morocco was executed to show its capabilities.
+The trip consisted of driving 1000 km from the northern part of Morocco to the Sahara desert in the south.
+The road-legal car has a top speed of 145 km/h (90 mph).
+On a sunny day, its battery range is around 710 km (441 miles) on roads, and around 550 km (342 miles) off-road, depending on the surface.
+In cloudy conditions, the team estimates the range could be 50 kilometres less.
+Though it only weighs 1200 kg, the car is made to be robust and reliable and is able to carry two passengers.

 Criticism

 Criticisms of the Stella concept argue that it is much more practical and efficient to keep the solar panel array at a fixed location, like putting a solar array on the roof of your house, rather than on that of a car.
 Most houses have enough roof-space to hold a solar array large enough to power both the house itself and one or two electric cars.
 Additionally, there is no risk of damage that random road debris might do to the cells on a car.

 On the other hand, solar-powered cars could potentially be of use in regions where sunlight and space are abundant, and without easy access to grid electricity, where charging facilities are rare.